cms-PdmV/pMp/README.md

 * RelVal CMSSW versions
 * RelVal campaigns

-Suggestions in search are shown as prepids of objects in the list above. pMp does not have wildcard (asterisk - *) search, so queries must contain complete tags, campaigns, prepids, etc, i.e. search terms must be full identifiers of objects.
+Suggestions in search are shown as prepids of objects in the list above. pMp has a partial and very limited wildcard (asterisk - *) search, so preferably queries must contain complete tags, campaigns, prepids, etc, i.e. search terms must be full identifiers of objects.
 If multiple objects in different indexes (of different types) have the same identifier, i.e. there is a PPD tag `TAG1` and a request tag `TAG1` then pMp fill treat `TAG1` as PPD tag and fetch only requests that have `TAG1` as a PPD tag because PPD tags are higher in the list above.
 Objects in pMp are stored in indexes - databases for each type.
 Once user enters a search term, pMp first needs to figure out which type of object is user searching for and then look into appropriate index in Elasticsearch.
 List above shows order in which indexes are checked for an object with given id to determine object type (whether it's a campaign, PPD tag, tag, CMSSW version or etc.).
 Search in pMp is case-sensitive.

 If multiple search terms are given then requests that fit any of these terms are shown, in other words, terms in search are joined with OR.
 For example if user searches by `TAG1` and `TAG2` then requests that have `TAG1` or `TAG2` (or both) are shown.
 If a request fits multiple terms in the search, it is still added to results only once.

+Wildcards (asterisk - *) are supported only for Request prepids and ReReco request prepids.
+They can appear at any point of search term and there can be multiple asterisks in one term.
+One limitation is that term *MUST* contain at least 8 non-asterisk characters.
+This is done to prevent people from searching using too broad queries and overloading pMp.
+Examples:

+* `*` - would not work, not enough non-* characters
+* `*AOD*` - would not work, not enough non-* characters
+* `PWG-Campaign-001*` - would work
+* `*SomeString*` - would work

 ## Present Statistics